 Code enforcement and inspection programs are vital to maintain a high level of fire safety within the community.
 The goals of these programs are to reduce the likelihood of fire emergencies, prevent the loss of property and personal injury, contribute to the safety of citizens, and to control the cost of fire suppression and other emergency responses.

-Our Fire Investigators, led by Fire Prevention Officer Greg Phillips, are trained and certified through the Office of the State Fire Marshal.
+Our Fire Investigators, led by Lieutenant Justin Biggs, are trained and certified through the Office of the State Fire Marshal.
 It is the goal of the fire investigation team to determine the origin and cause of each fire.
 After a fire is out, the fire investigator’s job is to determine the cause of the fire.
 Much like a coroner determines the cause of death for people, he or she determines what started a fire.
 He must locate the origin of a fire and determine whether the fire was accidental or intentional by examining the scene.
 Due to the destructive nature of fire it is sometimes not possible to determine the cause of a fire.